What is an initial public offering (IPO)?

 How long is the IPO process?

 The length of the IPO process can vary, depending on how well it’s being managed and coordinated.
-The financial audit stage – which is the first stage of a company going public – can be the longest, especially if the company’s books are not in order.
+The first step is a financial audit of the company, which can be the longest part of the process – especially if the company’s books are not in order.

 How do I find new IPO stocks?